-- The Parties shall promote sustainable forest management and use of forest resources [and products], reduce and halt deforestation and forest degradation, conserve forest biodiversity and ecosystems, combat illegal logging and associated trade, and promote resource- and energy-efficient products from sustainably managed forests. - 2.
-The Parties shall promote sustainable value chains of agro-industries and forest commodities prioritizing the creation of jobs and other economic opportunities in the conservation of ecosystems.
-They shall cooperate in the sustainable management of forests, including for the legal and sustainable provision of products for commercial gains and the sustainable commercialisation of forest flora and fauna, in full respect of international best practices and standards and relevant international agreements.[They agree to collaborate in applying appropriate [research and development] technology and methods to identify and develop herbs and other forest-based materials that would contribute to medicinal products.)] - 3.
-The Parties shall support the implementation of the EU FLEGT (forest law enforcement, governance and trade) Action Plan, including [the development and implementation of Voluntary Partnership Agreements (VPAs)] OR by concluding and implementing Voluntary Partnership Agreements (VPAs), and strengthen coherence and positive interactions at country level between FLEGT and the UN programme on Reducing Emissions from Deforestation and Forest Degradation (REDD+), [and support member countries with the development and review of policies, legislations, regulations, strategies and plans for REDD+ implementation.] - 4.
+- The Parties shall promote sustainable forest management and use of forest resources, reduce and halt deforestation and forest degradation, conserve forest biodiversity and ecosystems, combat illegal logging and associated trade, and promote resource- and energy-efficient products from sustainably managed forests. - 2.
+The Parties shall promote sustainable value chains of agro-industries and forest commodities and products, prioritizing the creation of jobs and other economic opportunities in the conservation of ecosystems.
+They shall cooperate in the sustainable management of forests, including for the legal and sustainable provision of products for commercial gains and the sustainable commercialisation of forest flora and fauna, in full respect of international best practices and standards and relevant international agreements.
+They shall collaborate and promote the use of appropriate technology and methods to identify and develop herbs and other forest-based materials that would contribute to medicinal products, while ensuring no loss of biodiversity is incurred, that no ecosystem imbalance is created, and that access to medicinal products is not hindered. - 3.
+The Parties shall cooperate to improve the governance and sustainability of forests, including by taking into consideration the FLEGT Action Plan and encouraging the development of Voluntary Partnerships Agreements (VPAs).
+They shall strive to strengthen coherence and positive interactions at country level between FLEGT and climate action in the forest and land use sector, including in the context of other international initiatives, particularly the Warsaw Framework on Reducing Emissions from Deforestation and Forest Degradation (REDD+).
+They shall further engage in the development and review of policies, legislations, regulations, strategies and plans for climate action in the forest and land use sector, in line with countries' Nationally Determined Contributions.
+They shall take steps to improve the quality of inventories for emissions and removals from the forest sector. - 4.
 The Parties shall support the development of forest adaptation and forest conservation strategies and initiatives to enhance forest health, reverse deforestation, restore degraded forest landscapes, enhance resilience to climate change and re-establish forest cover.
-Recognising the importance of natural and virgin forests in providing ecosystems, climate and cultural services our societies depend upon, they shall cooperate to develop and implement suitable approaches and positive incentives for their adaptation and conservation. - 5.
-The Parties shall support institutional strengthening and capacity building of regional, sub-regional and national institutions and agencies responsible for the sustainable management of forests.
+Recognising the importance of natural and virgin forests in providing ecosystems, climate and cultural services our societies depend upon, they shall cooperate to develop and implement suitable approaches and positive incentives for their adaptation and conservation.

+5. The Parties shall support institutional strengthening and capacity building of regional, sub-regional and national institutions and agencies responsible for the sustainable management of forests.
 They shall increase public awareness about deforestation at all levels and encourage the consumption of resource- and energy-efficient products from sustainably managed forests.
-They shall promote and support the use of alternative and sustainable and clean cooking fuel for local communities.
+They shall promote and support the use of alternative, sustainable, and clean cooking fuel for local communities.
 The Parties shall strengthen involvement of local authorities and communities in forest protection.

-TITLE 3

-OCEANS, SEAS AND FISHERIES
+TITLE III OCEANS, SEAS AND FISHERIES

-The Parties acknowledge the essential role of oceans for life on earth, sustainable development and people livelihoods.
+1. The Parties acknowledge the essential role of oceans for life on earth, sustainable development and people livelihoods.
 They agree to step up efforts to protect the oceans and seas from the adverse consequences and impact of different pressures, such as climate change, ocean acidification and coral bleaching, over-exploitation, illegal, unreported and unregulated (IUU) fishing and other destructive and unsustainable activities.
-They shall promote the sustainable development of the blue economy, protect marine ecosystems, reduce pollution of all kinds and deploy climate change mitigation and adaptation policies.
+They shall promote the sustainable development of the blue economy, protect marine ecosystems and biodiversity, reduce pollution of all kinds and deploy climate change mitigation and adaptation policies.

-Chapter 1 Ocean governance [and management]
+Chapter 1 Ocean governance

-Article 1 Ocean governance / [EU: Sustainable oceans]
+Article 1 Sustainable oceans